bobbyvivian/beebeean/README.md

 Made the jump look smooth and like a jump.
 No more levitaty jump.
 Also hits the ceiling of platforms much more smoothly/realistically.
 Tweaked some features in certain levels to accommodate new jump.

 #### 6/11 Vivian
 Made a new type of spike (wall spike).
 It's a moving type of spike so it extends MoveSpike (it's attached to moving platforms).
-Added this feature to levels 3,4,5,6.
-Will work on 7,8 tmr.
+Added this feature to levels 3,4,5,6,7,8.